Social media & online ads

 Social media.
-People seem to either love it or hate it.
-But with the statistics on how many people are on social, it’s a very hard arena to ignore.
+Love it or hate it, social media has a huge impact on your success as a marketer.
+With the statistics on how many people are on social, it’s a very hard arena to ignore.
 Check out these stats:

 Facebook is the world’s third-most visited website, outranked only by Google and YouTube